GUIDE 2025

 Orientation guide

 Company documents can include various internal documents and orientation manuals for new employees.
-These documents can contain different information depending on their use.
+These documents explain technical information depending on their use.

 For example, orientation manuals include: